|Hometown:||St. Louis, Mo.|

 2011: Played in 115 sets...326 kills...47 aces...159 digs...49 blocks...led the team in kills and aces...was fourth in digs and blocks...registered 20 kills at SUNY New Paltz (1/23) and Endicott (3/10)...tallied seven aces against Lesley (2/21)...posted 10 digs against New Jersey City (2/26) and Lasell (3/4)...recorded six blocks versus Philadelphia Biblical (4/2)...SUNY New Paltz Hawks Tournament All-Tournament Team...three-time NECVA New England Division Rookie of the Week...NECVA New England Division Rookie of the Year...NECVA New England first team all-division.

-Off the Court at MIT: Majoring in computer science...completed a software engineering internship at Boeing...was also a software engineer intern at Serendipity...worked in MIT's Humans and Automation Lab where he designed a piece of software called the "Hybrid Cognitive Analysis Tool"...Sigma Chi president.
+Off the Court at MIT: Majoring in computer science with a minor in mathematics...worked in MIT's Humans and Automation Lab where he designed a piece of software called the "Hybrid Cognitive Analysis Tool"...Sigma Chi treasurer.